-Metabolic Support UK (formally known as Climb) was inspired by Jennifer Rachel Greene who was born on 8th December 1978 with a rare Inherited Metabolic Disorder called Cystinosis.
+Metabolic Support UK (formally known as Climb) was inspired by Jennifer Rachel Greene, who was born on 8th December 1978 with a rare Inherited Metabolic Disorder called Cystinosis.

-Finding little support and information available following this devastating diagnosis Jen’s parents, Peter and Lesley Greene – with help from family, friends and the medical profession registered the charity, initially called Research Trust for Metabolic Diseases in Children (RTMDC) encompassing all Inherited Metabolic Disorders, in November 1981.
+Finding little support and information available following this devastating diagnosis, Jen’s parents, Peter and Lesley Greene – with help from family, friends and the medical profession, registered the charity, initially called Research Trust for Metabolic Diseases in Children (RTMDC) encompassing all Inherited Metabolic Disorders, in November 1981.

+Today, Metabolic Support UK is the leading umbrella patient organisation for all Inherited Metabolic Disorders.
 The aims of the charity remain as true today as in 1981, whilst evolving with the changing landscape of the rare disease community.
-The small and dedicated team work hard to:

-Today, Metabolic Support UK is the leading umbrella patient organisation for all Inherited Metabolic Disorders, and continues to be committed to improving the lives of those affected, keeping Jen’s legacy alive.
+Metabolic Support UK continues to be committed to its mission of improving the lives of patients living with Inherited Metabolic Disorders and their families, keeping Jen’s legacy alive.